 The proposed project will not de-grade or adversely impact tidal wetlands, beaches or rocky shorefront characteristics along Black Point at this site or as they may exist nearby.
-The proposed shoreline access improvements will not increase coastal flooding characteristics of Niantic Bay or Long Island Sound.
-The flooding nature of the Bay and Sound is generated by storm-induced characteristics such as low pressure and adverse southeasterly winds which tend to inhibit the ebbing tide cycle through "the Race" or Fishers Island Sound or accelerate the flooding cycle when coastal storms pass south of Montauk Point.
-The flood levels in Niantic Bay and Long Island Sound build without regard of the coastal shoreline features of this site and this project will not in any way change the characteristics of flooding in Niantic Bay or Long island Sound.
+The proposed shoreline access improvements will not increase or change coastal flooding characteristics of Niantic Bay or Long Island Sound.
+The flooding nature of the Bay and Sound is generated by storm-induced characteristics such as low atmospheric pressure in during higher tides and adverse southeasterly winds which tend to inhibit the ebbing tide cycle through "the Race" or Fishers Island Sound or accelerate the flooding cycle when coastal storms pass south of Montauk Point.
+The flood levels in Niantic Bay and Long Island Sound build without regard of the coastal shoreline features of this site and this project will not in any way change the characteristics of flooding in Niantic Bay or Long Island Sound.

 Neither the existing armored shore or proposed deck will adversely affect water flow and circulation patterns since the patterns of tidal exchange are seaward of the project.
 The project involves no grade change work on the upland and the drainage patterns will also not change.
-The lawn will still pitch toward the water so there will be no alteration to the ground water flow and recharge characteristics of Black Point.
+The lawn will still pitch slightly toward the water so there will be no alteration to the ground water flow and recharge characteristics of Black Point.

-This project will be built into existing shoreline armoring and will not change natural erosion patterns or adversely affect littoral transport of sediments on this site and there will be reflection of waves toward adjacent properties.
-It should be noted that the waters in front of this site become relatively deep and littoral sediment transport occurs in higher energy surf zone predominately close to shore except that the exposure is so energetic that most of the sand has been washed out to sea leaving the beach of rocks.
+This project will be built into existing shoreline armoring and will not change natural erosion patterns or adversely affect littoral transport of sediments on this site and there will be no reflection of waves toward nearby properties.
+It should be noted that the waters in front of this site become relatively deep and littoral sediment transport occurs in higher energy surf zone predominately close to shore except that the exposure is so energetic that most of the sand has been washed out to sea leaving the beach of rocks which have dropped down to the beach as the escarpment eroded.
 Because of the rocky nature of the shoreline sediments and significant wave action, the primary support must be with piles, and steel piles at that; this project will not change this rocky shoreline characteristic.
-In view of the rocky nature of the beach, with significant stone at the sediment surface in the immediate area, longshore littoral sediment transport in this area is well offshore except in high energy storms.
+In view of the rocky nature of the beach, with significant stone at and on the surface in the intertidal area, longshore littoral sediment transport in this area is well offshore except in high energy storms with onshore winds.
+This scenario is uncommon and depositional characteristics tend to have only temporary benefits before the sand is washed back out.

 Several options have been considered during the design development of this project.
-The armored stone is the least intrusive, most compatible process of protection restoration considering the length and height of adjacent seawall structures and the distance to nearby shoreline protection structures.
+The armor stone is the least intrusive, most compatible manner of protection considering the length and height of nearby seawall structures and the immediate proximity to neighboring shoreline protection structures.
 The proposed deck will not diminish the armored shoreline characteristics or any natural habitat or feature.
-There is no other suitable, less environmentally impacting approach known that could be implemented in this case in view of the proximity of the house and elevation difference between the yard and the shoreline.
+While this project requires driven steel piles for the deck support, there will be minimal disruption of the existing stone.
+There is no other suitable, less environmentally impacting approach known for shoreline protection that could be implemented in this case in view of the proximity of the house and elevation difference between the yard and the shoreline and this rock armor will retain its integrity.
 This project meets the criteria stipulated in the Coastal Management Act.